apache/druid/docs/development/extensions-contrib/druid-exact-count.md

 ## Comparison with Similar Aggregations

 The [Distinct Count Aggregator](https://druid.apache.org/docs/latest/development/extensions-contrib/distinctcount/) works in a similar way to the Exact Count Aggregator.
-Hence, it is important to understand the difference between the behaviour of these two aggregators.
+Hence, it is important to understand the difference between the behavior of these two aggregators.

 | Exact Count | Distinct Count |
 | -- | -- |